meirka/docs.memseer.com/index.md

 - Simple: record events, set actions, see dashboard
 - True data ownership: your data, import it, export it, take it anywhere you want
 - Anywhere: one site, email notification, mobile support
+- Easy planning: everything that needs attention at a glance